ZhgChg.Li

-CI/CD Practical Guide (3): Implementing iOS App CI and CD Workflows Using GitHub Actions
+CI/CD Practical Guide (3): Implementing iOS App CI and CD Workflows with GitHub Actions

 Photo by Robs

-In the previous article “CI/CD Practical Guide (2): Comprehensive Guide to Using GitHub Actions and Self-hosted Runners”, we introduced the basics of GitHub Actions, its workflow, and how to use your own machine as a Runner.
-We implemented three simple automation Actions together.
-This article will focus on the practical use of GitHub Actions to build an iOS App CI/CD workflow, guiding you step by step while supplementing your knowledge of GitHub Actions.
+In the previous article “CI/CD Practical Guide (Part 2): Comprehensive Use and Setup of GitHub Actions and Self-hosted Runner,” we introduced the basics of GitHub Actions, its workflow, and how to use your own machine as a Runner, guiding you through three simple automated Actions.
+This article will focus deeply on building an App (iOS) CI/CD workflow with GitHub Actions in real-world scenarios, walking you through each step while supplementing relevant GitHub Actions knowledge.

 App CI/CD Workflow Diagram

-This article will focus on the CI/CD section built with GitHub Actions.
-The next article “CI/CD Practical Guide (4): Using Google Apps Script Web App to Connect GitHub Actions for a Free and Easy Packaging Tool Platform” will introduce the right half of the diagram, which involves using Google Apps Script Web App to build a cross-team collaboration packaging platform.
+This article focuses on the GitHub Actions CI/CD setup section.
+The next article, “CI/CD Practical Guide (Part 4): Using Google Apps Script Web App to Connect with GitHub Actions to Build a Free and Easy Packaging Tool Platform,” will cover the right-side part about using Google Apps Script Web App to build a cross-team collaboration packaging platform.

-1. GitHub Actions triggers via Pull Request, form submission, or scheduled event
+1. GitHub Actions Triggered by Pull Request, Form Trigger, or Scheduled Trigger

-3. Steps execute corresponding Fastlane (iOS) or (Android Gradle) scripts
+3. Step Execute the corresponding Fastlane (iOS) or (Android Gradle) script

-Let’s start with the final results to give you some motivation for implementation!
+Let’s start by showing the final result to give everyone some practical motivation!

 CI Testing